larrytron92/UltimateDotNetTools/README.md

 # The Ultimate .NET Tools

-This is a .NET Standard 2.0 project with an additional .NET Core 3.1 Console Application to test code.
+This is a .NET Standard 2.0 project with an additional .NET 5 Console Application to test code.
 The .NET Standard project will be deployed as a NuGet Package for use across the Microsoft .NET technologies in C#, Visual Basic and F#.

 Please visit <https://dotnet.microsoft.com/platform/dotnet-standard> to see which .NET technologies .NET Standard 2.0 supports.